daguenther/Z2A/Procedures/Administration.md

 # Cyber Bulling

 The school will set up a email address for the submission of cyber bulling attacks.
-The email address will be made publically available for students to access.
+The email address will be made publicly available for students to access.
 Students are asked to include the following information:

 1. Full Name (real name and cyber name)
 2. Name of attacker (real name and cyber name)